Topological Stabilization via Higgs and $Z$-Boson Mediated Repulsions in Electroweak Monopole-Antimonopole Pairs: Results and Discussion

-\textit{Results.}---Our investigation of the Cho-Maison MAP configurations reveals a profound departure from classical expectations of electromagnetic interaction.
-Figure \ref{fig:dzvsbeta} presents the anomalous scaling of pole separation $d_z$ (defined as the distance between Higgs modulus minima, measured in unit of $m_W^{-1}$) versus Higgs self-coupling $\beta$ for solutions with different $\phi$-winding number $n$, demonstrating systematic reversal to classical scaling behavior.
-At $\beta\approx0.8$, the $n=2$ curve intersects the $n=1$ curve under quadrupled magnetic attraction, yet maintains an identical $d_z$.
-This necessitates a Higgs-generated repulsive interaction that scales with topological charge.
+Our investigation of the Cho-Maison MAP configurations reveals a profound departure from classical expectations of electromagnetic interaction.
+It is manifested in the anomalous scaling of the pole separation $d_z$, which is measured as the distance between the minima of the Higgs modulus $|\Phi|$.

+Figure \ref{fig:HiggsModulus} compares the 3D surface plots of $|\Phi|$ for an SU(2) MAP and a Cho-Maison MAP in cylindrical coordinate system $(z,\rho)$, where $\rho=\sqrt{x^2+y^2}$.
+The behavior of $|\Phi|$ along the $z$-axis is entirely determined by $\Phi_1$, since the boundary conditions (Eq. \ref{eqn:BCtheta}) require $\Phi_2(x_c,0)=\Phi_2(x_c,\pi)=0$.
+The surface plot of profile function $\Phi_1$ and its cross-section $\Phi_1(x_c,0)$ for the Cho-Maison MAP (Fig. \ref{fig:HiggsModulus}(b)) are shown in Fig. \ref{fig:Phi1}.
+The magnetic monopole is located where $\Phi_1(x_c,0)=0$, labelled as point $C$ in Fig. \ref{fig:Phi1}(b).
+Similarly, the antimonopole is found at $\Phi_1(x_c,\pi)=0$.
+Due to the symmetry of the configuration, $d_z$ can be calculated as $2\times AC$ using the non-compactified radial coordinate $x$.

+Intuitively, an increase in $\phi$-winding number, $n$, would strengthen the topological attraction, thereby reducing the pole separation.
+For the SU(2) MAPs, this trend is indeed observed, as evidenced by the variation of $d_z$ with Higgs self-coupling $\beta$ for solutions with different $n$, shown in Fig. \ref{fig:dzvsbetaSU2}.

+Note that when $n=2$ (blue curve), numerical stability deteriorates when $\beta>1.35$, marked by a sharp increase in residual norm and first-order optimality; these points are consequently excluded from the plot.
+Furthermore, when $n\geq3$, vortex-ring formation \cite{Amin} alters the topology and $d_z$ is no longer defined.